 HISTORICAL FEATURES MEET HAUTE INTERIORS To stay at GunRunner is to immerse yourself in Florence’s rich history.
 Each of the 10 suites is branded after a local artist, entrepreneur or historic site.
 Among the options are the Billy Reid suite—with every detail curated by the hometown fashion designer himself, down to the custom headboard and steam shower—the Frank Lloyd Wright suite and the Muscle Shoals Sound suite.
 Some have 18-foot New Orleans-style balconies overlooking downtown Florence, and all have luxury linens by Peacock Alley and organic bath amenities by local purveyor Reclaimed Spirit.

 THE PLACE TO YOURSELF If you can’t decide on one room, bring your family or friends along and opt for the Run of the House package.
 It includes all 10 suites, plus free reign over the 3,200-square-foot common area, adorned with vintage rugs, a cozy fireplace and guitars signed by some of GunRunner’s famous guests.
 Learning to strum a few chords in the very town where Lynyrd Skynyrd, The Rolling Stones, Bob Dylan and even 98 Degrees recorded some of their greatest hits?
 Now that’s going local.
 Run of the House package from $4,000 per night, 310 E. Tennessee St.

-Photography Courtesy Of: GunRunner Boutique Hotel
+Photography by: GunRunner Boutique Hotel